rackerlabs/docs-cloud-queues/api-docs/general-api-info/service-access.rst

    You should copy the base URLs directly from the catalog rather than trying to construct them manually.

-   Rackspace Cloud Identity returns an endpoint with your account ID.
+   Rackspace Identity returns an endpoint with your account ID.
    Note the following information about account ID:

-   * Account ID from Cloud Identity is the same as the Project ID given by the ``X-Project-ID`` header set.
+   * Account ID from Rackspace Identity is the same as the Project ID given by the ``X-Project-ID`` header set.
 (You might also see account ID or project ID referred to as tenant ID.)
    * You do not have to provide the account ID for the Cloud Queues